-I arrived at the state Republican headquarters at 10 a.m. on Saturday, Nov.
-1, and no one was there.
+I arrived at the State Republican Headquarters at 10:00 A.M. on Saturday, November 1, and no one was there.
 I was trying to replace a “Veterans for McCain” sign that had been torched in my front yard the night before.
-I pounded in frustration on the door for so long that finally someone emerged from the attic and supplied me with a more generic McCain sign for the future amusement of my neighbors.
+I pounded in frustration on the door for so long, that finally someone emerged from the attic and supplied me with a more generic McCain sign for the future amusement of my neighbors.

 First and foremost, stop trashing each other and the opponents during the campaigns.
 If our tent is an umbrella, most of us are going to get rained on.
 And our opponents don’t need us to tell the voters that they’re idiots.
 The voters will eventually figure that out.
 We need to be making a case for why we will do things better.

 We all know that no self-respecting New Hampshire citizen wants to be tagged with the insult of being just like Massachusetts.
 Even the liberals moved up here to get away from that accusation.
 So I am hoping, from the bottom of my basement, that this will be enough to cause our proudly independent voters to see red and turn the people who burned my sign…blue.Edit Module